matibek/go-service/README.md

 [![GoDoc](https://godoc.org/github.com/matibek/scaffold-go-service/core?status.svg)](https://godoc.org/github.com/matibek/scaffold-go-service/core)

 # Config
 - Application configrations are defined under `/config`.
-Depending on `SERVER_ENV`, the config file will be loadded.
-Note that, all env varaibles are overwritten by env config file.
+Depending on `SERVER_ENV`, the config file will be loaded.
+Note: all server env config varaibles are overwritten by varaibles on config file.
 - Use `config.local.json` to put all sensetive configs without pushing it to source control.
 - Config uses [Viper](https://github.com/spf13/viper) internally.
-So, the interface same with Viper.
+So, the interface is the same with Viper.
 ```go
 import "github.com/matibek/scaffold-go-service/core"
 ...